A kid's birthday party can be a fun and festive affair without becoming a sugar and processed food disaster.

 Into the cupcake craze but trying to avoid a cupcake hangover?
 Check out these grain-free chocolate and vanilla cupcakes from Butter Believer, pictured here with a raspberry frosting ‘oops' that looks pretty darn delicious.
 A great reminder than homemade birthday treats don't have to be perfect to be perfect!

-This Carrot Cake from Mommypotamus is festive comfort food, a grain-free spin on her mom’s old-school recipe.
-Who need rainbow sprinkles when you have pouffy carrot tendrils?
+This Carrot Cake from Mommypotamus is festive comfort food, a grain-free birthday cake spin on her mom's old-school recipe.
+Who needs rainbow sprinkles when you have pouffy carrot tendrils?

-Looking for a classic cake without the grains?
+Looking for a classic grain free birthday cake?
 Coconut flour cakes (make with lots of eggs from pastured hens) are both nutrient-dense and delicious.
 Pictured here is an amazing coconut flour cake with coconut frosting from Nourished Kitchen.

 And a tempting yellow coconut cake with chocolate buttercream frosting from Our Nourishing Roots made with such wholesome ingredients, I'd serve them for breakfast – but perfect for a birthday bash too.

 I can guarantee that this coconut flour smash cake from The Urban Poser will be delicious, but I cannot guarantee it will make your baby this cute.

 This pink marshmallow frosting cake from Cheeseslave makes me smile.
 And better yet, it uses natural food coloring so you won't have hyper-crazed kids spinning and jumping around your party.
 She uses a combination of beans and coconut flour for this GAPS-friendly grain free birthday cake.